 The emergence of neuroscience and psychology has enabled us to not only recognise why we have emotions but also that emotions are the equivalent of electrical energy or pulses of energy on particular parts of the brain.
-The pulsed energy links one area to another and forms a neural pathway.
+The pulsed emotional energy links one area to another and forms a neural pathway.
 The repetition of the emotion lights up the same neural pathway and with increased repetition can make the pulse occur without significant stimuli.

 We need emotions to move us, to sooth us, to get us going or to calm us down.
-They work to stimulate or regulate us.
+Emotions work to stimulate or regulate us.
 They drive us to achieve things we want, or avoid things we don't want.

-Another reason why we have emotions is that they help us remember and recall more easily.
-This principle is one of the keys to effective mind mapping.
-Create an emotional response to whatever it is you are learning and it will stay with you.
-The more powerful the emotional response, the stronger the memory.
+Another reason why we have emotions is that they help us remember and recall events more easily.
+This principle is one of the keys to effective mind-mapping.
+In fact the bigger an emotional response an event will generate the easier it will be to recall later.

 In the book Atomic Habits, James Clear presents a formula for breaking down the process of our habits.
 He identifies four steps:

 Habits can explain why we have emotions.
 If there were no cue's or cravings and no reward it is difficult to imagine how we would ever amount to very much.